Crib Hardware Identification Reference: Bolts, Screws, Brackets & Pins

 • Basic measurements (length, thickness, head style, and thread spacing if it’s a screw/bolt)

-This reference reflects crib hardware labeling and documentation commonly found on cribs sold in the United States, where federal crib safety standards and manufacturer labeling requirements apply.
+This reference reflects crib hardware labeling and documentation patterns commonly found on cribs sold in the United States, where federal crib safety standards, manufacturer labeling practices, and recall tracking requirements influence how parts are categorized and recorded.

 If your crib is already identified by brand and model, the best starting point is usually the brand’s parts or manual page.
 Here are my main hubs: